Monday, July 23, 2012

-Yermo, CA - Last year, on Christmas day, Kelly Caldwell was savagely attacked and killed by several pit bulls.
-Her daughter, Rhonda Dugger said that pieces of her body were scattered around the scene and that it looked like her legs had been run over by a car.
-In August, DNA identified the offending dogs.
-The dog owners have now been arrested.
+Yermo, CA - Last year, on Christmas Day, Kelly Caldwell was savagely attacked and killed by several pit bulls belonging to Jeffrey King and John Peterson.
+After the grisly attack, Caldwell's daughter, Rhonda Dugger, said that pieces of her body were scattered around the scene and that it looked like her legs had been run over by a car.
+In August, DNA test results confirmed that blood found on the dogs matched DNA from the victim.
+The dogs' owners have now been arrested.

-Jeffrey Dwayne King, Jr., 23, and John Allan Peterson, 23, of Yermo were arrested in Barstow on September 17 and booked in the Barstow Jail on suspicion of failure to control a mischievous animal, resulting in death, a felony.
+Jeffrey Dwayne King, Jr., 23, and John Allan Peterson, 23, of Yermo were arrested in Barstow on September 17, 2008 and booked into jail on suspicion of failure to control a mischievous animal, resulting in death, a felony offense.
 The pit bull owners are scheduled for an arraignment Friday.
-Authorities are still seeking information about the fatal attack.
-Please contact the Barstow sheriff's station if you have any information:
+Authorities are still seeking information about the fatal pit bull mauling of Kelly Caldwell on Christmas Day 2007.
+Please contact the Barstow Sheriff's Office if you have information:

 To report information relating to the incident, call the Barstow sheriff’s station at 760-256-4838.
 To remain anonymous, call WE-TIP at 1-800-78-CRIME or leave information on the WeTip Web site at www.wetip.com.Related articles: